Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     root.Add(utilityBasicProgress);
     ```

-Following output is generated when the progress is created using style:
+Following output is generated when the Progress is created using style:

 ![Progress](./media/progress.gif)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a progress.
+You can define a style based on the user experience (UX) and then use this style to create a Progress.

 1. Define a custom style: